 - Hemp seeds.
 Yes, hemp is from the cannabis family.
 No, it cannot get you high.
 Another good source of plant-based protein, this fibrous addition to your smoothie will aid in muscle recovery, boost your mood and keep blood sugar levels balanced.

 - Raw honey.
-In addition to providing some sweetness to your smoothie, raw honey gives energy, has anti-inflammatory properties and can support brain function and digestion.
+In addition to providing some sweetness to your smoothie, raw honey gives energy, has anti-inflammatory properties, and can support brain function and digestion.
 Just stick to no more than a tablespoon, because it is very high in sugar and can spike your blood sugar.

 - Bee pollen.
-This is a superfood source of protein, minerals, vitamins and enzymes.
+This is a superfood source of protein, minerals, vitamins, and enzymes.
 You also get phytonutrients and antioxidants in just a tablespoon of bee pollen.
 However, it’s important to note that bee pollen must be used with caution.
-It might be best to avoid if you have bee allergies or severe pollen allergies, as bee pollen might worsen matters.
+It might be best to avoid it if you have bee allergies or severe pollen allergies, as bee pollen might worsen matters.
 If you’re unsure, check with your doctor, and under their supervision, it might work to test one pellet to see how you respond.

-Naturally, there are so many other fantastic ingredients with which you can build your new favourite smoothie and reap all the benefits of their wellness properties.
+Naturally, there are so many other fantastic ingredients with which you can build your new favorite smoothie and reap all the benefits of their wellness properties.
 Pick and choose one or two options from each section and make sure it’s balanced.
 With a little practice and play, you can figure out which combinations work best for you and your health profile.
 Bottoms up!